remk/james-project/src/adr/0016-use-scala-in-event-sourcing-modules.md

 ## Consequences

 This will help to standardize the `event-*` modules as `event-store-memory` is already written in scala.
-This change will avoid interopability concerns with the mains consumers of those modules which are already written in scala : see the distributed task manager.
+This change will avoid interopability concerns with the main consumers of those modules which are already written in scala : see the distributed task manager.
 In the long run this will allow to have a stronger typing in those parts of the code and to have a much less verbose code.

 We will have to mitigate the pervading of the scala api in the java code base by implementing java facade.